cyberbotics/webots-doc/reference/shaderpart.md

 This constant is particularly useful to loop over the lights.

-### X3Dom export
+### X3DOM export

-When exporting the present GLSL shader to X3Dom, it is converted from `GLSL v120` to the `X3Dom` shaders (`WebGL` shaders with custom variables).
+When exporting the GLSL shader to X3DOM, the shader is converted from `GLSL v120` to the `X3DOM` shaders (`WebGL` shaders with custom variables).
-Generally this automatic conversion is working fine, however if it is problematic, please write a bug support to help us in improving the conversion function.
+Generally this automatic conversion is working fine, however if it is problematic, please write a bug support to help us improving the conversion function.